 In airborne topographic lidar, this is not entirely the case.
 For many typical lidar collections, the maximum accuracy attainable, theoretically, is now limited by physical error budgets of the different components of the lidar system such as laser ranging, the GNSS, the IMU, and the encoder systems.
 Increasing the density of points does not change those factors.
 Beyond the physical error budget limitations, all data must also be properly controlled, calibrated, boresighted, and processed.
 Errors introduced during any of these steps will affect the accuracy of the data, regardless of how dense the data are.
 That said, high density lidar data are usually of higher quality than low density data, and the increased quality can manifest as apparently higher accuracy.

 In order to accurately represent a complex surface, denser data are necessary to capture the surface details for accurate mapping of small linear features such as curbs and micro drainage features, for example.
-This does not make the individual lidar measurements any more accurate, but does improve the accuracy of the derived surface at locations between the lidar measurements (as each reach between points is shorter).
+The use of denser data for complex surface representation does not make the individual lidar measurements any more accurate, but does improve the accuracy of the derived surface at locations between the lidar measurements (as each reach between points is shorter).

 In vegetated areas, where many lidar pulses are fully reflected before reaching the ground, a higher density data set tends to be more accurate because more points will penetrate through vegetation to the ground.
 More ground points will result in less interpolation between points and improved surface definition because more characteristics of the actual ground surface are being measured, not interpolated.
-This is more critical in variable or complex surfaces, such as mountainous terrain, where generalized interpolation between points would not accurately model all of the changes in the surface.
+The use of more ground points is more critical in variable or complex surfaces, such as mountainous terrain, where generalized interpolation between points would not accurately model all of the changes in the surface.

 Increased density may not improve the accuracy in flat, open terrain where interpolation between points would still adequately represent the ground surface.
 However, in areas where denser data may not be necessary to improve the vertical accuracy of data, a higher density data set may still improve the quality of the data by adding additional detail to the final surface model, by better detection of edges for breaklines, and by increasing the confidence of the relative accuracy in swath overlap areas through the reduction of interpolation existing within the data set.
 When lidar intensity is to be used in product derivation or algorithms, high collection density is always useful.